 Spelling, vocabulary, grammar and punctuation are promoted throughout all writing opportunities, with each year group following a specific programme.

-The following adjustments are made to the English new National Curriculum:
+The following adjustments are made to the English National Curriculum:

-• Texts which promote actions such as lying, magic, witchcraft, fornication, and other such materials that do not promote sound moral values will not be utilised.
+• Texts which promote actions such as lying, magic, witchcraft, fornication, and other such materials that do not promote sound moral values are avoided.

 TPS expectations for Literacy: